 SEE: The gig economy: An insider’s guide (free PDF) (TechRepublic)

 “If you’re thinking of getting a seasonal job but aren’t sure how it would fit into your already busy life, it’s important to know that there are flexible seasonal jobs,” said Kathy Gardner, director of PR and media at FlexJobs in CT.
 “Many, maybe most, seasonal jobs are part-time, but there are also those that offer flexibility like being able to work from home.
 Finding this type of online seasonal job may help you bring in extra income without the extra hassle of an additional commute or being away from home at night and on the weekends.”

-While it makes the most sense to need a second gig during the holidays, "There are also plenty of that aren't necessarily 'seasonal,' but are available for short-term work, so people don't have to limit themselves to only holiday-related jobs," Gardner said.
-"Jobs like associate blogger, test-center administrator [standardized tests are nearly exclusively done on a computer], data-entry assistant, human resources clerk, and marketing assistant are hiring as part-time temporary jobs."
+While it makes the most sense to need a second gig during the holidays, “There are also plenty of temporary flexible jobs that aren’t necessarily ‘seasonal,’ but are available for short-term work, so people don’t have to limit themselves to only holiday-related jobs,” Gardner said.
+“Jobs like associate blogger, test-center administrator [standardized tests are nearly exclusively done on a computer], data-entry assistant, human resources clerk, and marketing assistant are hiring as part-time temporary jobs.”

 Tech has also opened up flexible side work, ” We see the impact of technology creating more opportunities for seasonal work that can be done from home,” Gardner said.
 “Powerful, portable mobile devices and widespread high-speed internet make it much more possible for people to do work away from a centralized office.

 Communication platforms, like video-conferencing and online collaboration programs, also help to connect remote workers and teams across miles or time zones, so jobs that once had to be performed onsite, can now be done from home.”